layereight/MFRC522-trigger/README.md

           "title": "Alias name for the tag with the given id."
         },
         "ondetect": {
+          "type": "array",
+          "items": {
             "type": "object",
-          "title": "Default action to trigger when the tag with the given id is detected.", "required": ["type"],
+            "title": "Default action to trigger when the tag with the given id is detected.", "required": [
+              "type"
+            ],
             "properties": {
               "type": {
                 "type": "string",
                 "title": "Type of action.
 One of [curl, command]."
               },
               "url": {
                 "type": "string",
                 "title": "Url to curl when the tag is detected."
               },
               "command": {
                 "type": "string",
                 "title": "Command to execute when the tag is detected."
               }
             }
+          }
         },
         "onremove": {
+          "type": "array",
+          "items": {
             "type": "object",
-          "title": "Optional action to trigger when the tag with the given id is removed.", "required": ["type"],
+            "title": "Optional action to trigger when the tag with the given id is removed.", "required": [
+              "type"
+            ],
             "properties": {
               "type": {
                 "type": "string",
                 "title": "Type of action.
 One of [curl, command]."
               },
               "url": {
                 "type": "string",
                 "title": "Url to curl when the tag is detected."
               },
               "command": {
                 "type": "string",
                 "title": "Command to execute when the tag is detected."
               }
             }
+          }
         },
         "onredetect": {
+          "type": "array",
+          "items": {
             "type": "object",
-          "title": "Optional action to trigger when the tag with the given id is re-detected after it was removed", "required": ["type"],
+            "title": "Optional action to trigger when the tag with the given id is re-detected after it was removed", "required": [
+              "type"
+            ],
             "properties": {
               "type": {
                 "type": "string",
                 "title": "Type of action.
 One of [curl, command]."
               },
               "url": {
                 "type": "string",
                 "title": "Url to curl when the tag is detected."
               },
               "command": {
                 "type": "string",
                 "title": "Command to execute when the tag is detected."
+              }
             }
           }
         }